vavkamil/awesome-bugbounty-tools/README.md

 - [shosubgo](https://github.com/incogbyte/shosubgo) - Small tool to Grab subdomains using Shodan api
 - [haktrails](https://github.com/hakluke/haktrails) - Golang client for querying SecurityTrails API data
 - [bbot](https://github.com/blacklanternsecurity/bbot) - A recursive internet scanner for hackers
+- [crt.go](https://github.com/TaurusOmar/crt.sh) - This Go script simplifies the process of efficiently saving and analyzing subdomain output from the crt.sh website.
+- [github-subdomains](https://github.com/gwen001/github-subdomains) - This Go tool performs searches on GitHub and parses the results to find subdomains of a given domain.
+- [gitlab-subdomains](https://github.com/gwen001/gitlab-subdomains) - This Go tool performs searches on GitLab and parses the results to find subdomains of a given domain.

 ### Port Scanning